heyitsmeharv/heyitsmeharv/README.md

 I have since branched out into many different roles, taking on both problem solving, client facing and leadership roles.
 I would describe myself as being a fun, friendly, enthusiastic problem solver with an inquisitive mindset.

-In my spare time you can catch me doing:
+In my spare time you can catch me:
 - 🇪🇸 Learning Spanish
 - ♟️ Playing Chess
 - 📝 Blogging [**here**](https://www.heyitsmeharv.com/).